News CNCnetPDM About us Support

 1000 12/05/2023 02:04:32 PM O STATN| 5| STATT| Error| MODEN| 2| MODET| ****| PRGCU| 1| PRGMN| 4712| SEQCU| 1| FEEDR| 0| SPSPD| 0| ALMST| 0| TOOL1| 0| TOOL2| 0| ALMTX| No alarm| 10000000002

-Every item has a description followed by its value.
-All descriptions and values are delimited by pipe ‘|’ symbols.
-This allows the most recent version of CNCnetPDM to create a database record for every item.
+Every item has a tag name followed by its tag value.
+All tag value pairs are delimited by pipe ‘|’ symbols.
+This allows CNCnetPDM to create OPC UA or MTConnect output or a database record for every item.

 With an unmodified INI file the initial items are: